waleedGeorgy/Secrets-PassportJS/README.md

     }
 });
 ```
 7. Set-up the Google authentication route with `passport.authenticate('google', { scopes })`, which will take the user to the "Sign up with Google" form.
 In case of successful authentication, Google returns whatever is defined in `{ scopes }`.
-For example. in the code below we declaring that we want user's profile which contains info such as user's name, google id, profile picture, etc.
+For example. in the code below I am declaring that I want user's profile which contains info such as user's name, google id, profile picture, etc. which will be used to either find or create a new user, as was defined in the strategy above.
 ```js
 /* GETting the google authentication route, authenticating the user using their google credentials and retrieving the user's profile (Set up in ClientID) on successful authentiucation */